Skip to main content

 Choose Goose if...

-• +Choose Goose if you want an on-machine developer agent designed to complete multi-step engineering tasks end-to-end—writing and executing code, debugging failures, and orchestrating workflows—rather than just taking actions around your files.
+• +Choose Goose if you want a developer-focused, locally running agent designed to autonomously complete multi-step engineering tasks “from start to finish,” including writing and executing code, debugging failures, and orchestrating workflows end-to-end.

 Choose Open Interpreter if...